dotnet/csharplang/proposals/csharp-8.0/ranges.md

 3. `length` is evaluated, if needed;
 4. the `Slice` method is invoked.

-The `receiver`, `length`, and `expr` expressions will be spilled as appropriate to ensure any side effects are only executed once.
+The `receiver`, `expr`, and `length` expressions will be spilled as appropriate to ensure any side effects are only executed once.
 For example:

 ``` csharp
 class Collection {